 The odd pine tree stands high over the scrub.
 At one point, as the road becomes somewhat uneven, you will start to go downhill and arrive in le Solane; here you have to turn left along a narrow road (2,6 km), and, still going downwards, you will find yourself facing the opposite direction.

 Now you will be going along the north-eastern slopes of Monte Perone, and bit by bit you will notice the scrub becoming taller and denser, with more and more holm-oaks.
-Keep going along an uneven forest road that at times has steep differences in level and you will arrive at the chapel of Santa Rita, with some thanksgiving prayers dedicated to her inside.
+Keep going along an uneven forest road that at times has steep differences in level and you will arrive at the tiny chapel of Santa Rita, with some thanksgiving prayers dedicated to her inside.

 Go past the Da Luigi restaurant and take the narrow path on your left for 7,3 km.
 Since this was once a mule track, it is often very bumpy and uneven, with no protection at the sides from the underlying valley, so we advise you for safety reasons to get off your bike.
-The track heads upwards right through the scrub, and takes you first to a stone bridge then to Via di Rimercoio, from where you'll get back on the tarmacadam provincial road (SP 25) near Poggio (8,7 km).
+The track heads upwards right through the scrub, and takes you first to a stone bridge then to Via di Rimercoio, from where you'll get back on the tarmacadam main road (SP 25) near Poggio (8,7 km).
 From here onwards you will have to share the road with other vehicles so please be very careful.

 Don't forget, however, that on the other side, near the path that leads to Monte Capanne, you can visit the particularly interesting Butterfly Santuary, where these lepidopters are both studied and preserved.
-If you want another breathtaking view just follow the nearby butterfly road that takes you to an open space with benches you can sit and relax on, so you can look over the whole area of Marina di Campo as well as the southern islands of the Archipelago that stand out from the sea.
+If you want another breathtaking view just follow the nearby road for the shortsighted that takes you to an open space with benches you can sit and relax on, so you can look over the whole area of Marina di Campo as well as the southern islands of the Archipelago that stand out from the sea.